Editor’s Note: This article was published in November 2017 and has been updated to reflect new information.

 In 2014, Zoom had 30 million meeting participants.

-Today, on average, Zoom sees more than 1 million meeting participants every single day.
+And in March 2020, Zoom reported more than 200 million meeting participants every single day.

 Ultimately, this organic product adoption is what got Sequoia interested in leading Zoom’s latest funding round.
 As a Sequoia spokesperson told TechCrunch: